Evagan2018/cmsis-mlek/docs/target_configuration_refapp.md

   # or
   - type: MyCustomBoard-U85-512
 ```
+If you do not specify a MAC variant, 256 will be the default.

 This will configure the project to include the correct drivers and models for the NPU selected.